 Interpretivists do Interpretive Methods Series

-This event is free and open to the public, but registration is required.
-Click here to register.
+The Zoom event is open to the public, but registration is required: click here.

 Interpretivists do Interpretive Methods Series